AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/profiles.md

 description: Follow this page to learn about AEM as a Cloud Service Team and Product Profiles.
 exl-id: 7b1474c9-aca0-4354-8798-1abdcda2f6dd
 ---

 # AEM as a Cloud Service Team and Product Profiles {#product-profiles}

-## Product Profiles {#profiles}
+Now that you have successfully signed into the Admin Console and verified your status as system administrator by reading the document [Accessing the Admin Console](admin-console.md) you are ready grant your team members access to AEMaaCS.
+You do this by assigning profiles.

+## Objective {#objective}

 When granting a user access to a specific Adobe solution, you do not necessarily want to give them full access.
 Product Profiles enable each solution to have its own set of user permissions.
-These are available and accessible via the [Adobe Admin Console](/help/onboarding/learn-concepts/admin-console.md).
+These are available and accessible via the Admin Console.

-Read more about [AEM as a Cloud Service product profiles](#aem-product-profiles) and [Cloud Manager product profiles](#cloud-manager-product-profiles) to understand how these work in concert while your team is setup.

 ## AEM as a Cloud Service Product Profiles {#aem-product-profiles}